3mdeb/96boards-docs-wiki/HiKeyUEFI.md

 The following binaries are required:
 * l-loader.bin - used to switch from aarch32 to aarch64 and boot
 * fip.bin - firmware package
-* ptable-aosp.img or ptable-linux.img - partition tables for respectively AOSP images or Linux images
+* ptable-aosp-[4g|8g].img or ptable-linux-[4g|8g].img - partition tables for respectively AOSP images or Linux images
 * kernel and dtb images - included in the boot partition

 ## Install from prebuilt binaries